CCID (protocol)

-CCID (chip card interface device) protocol is a USB protocol that allows a smartcard to be connected to a computer via a card reader using a standard USB interface, without the need for each manufacturer of smartcards to provide its own reader or protocol.
+CCID (chip card interface device) protocol is a USB protocol that allows a smartcard to be connected to a USB host (computer, smartphone...) via a card reader using a standard USB interface, without the need for each manufacturer of smartcards to provide its own reader or protocol.
 This allows the smartcard to be used as a security token for authentication and data encryption, such as that used in BitLocker.
 Chip card interface devices come in a variety of forms.
 The smallest CCID form is a standard USB dongle and may contain a SIM card or Secure Digital card inside the USB dongle.
-Another popular interface is a USB smart card reader keyboard, which in addition to being a standard USB keyboard, has an built-in slot for accepting a smartcard.
+Another popular interface is a USB smart card reader keyboard, which in addition to being a standard USB keyboard, has a built-in slot for accepting a smartcard.
 However, not all CCID compliant devices accept removable smartcards, for example, select Yubikey hardware authentication devices support CCID, where they play the role of both the card reader and the smartcard itself.

 As the protocol is based primarily around interaction with smartcards, it builds around the ISO/IEC 7816-4 and ISO 7816-3 as main way of communication with the smartcard, or with the device itself in case of some USB security tokens.